-2) Development for City: Initially after the bond was passed, Home Forward acted as the Portland House Bureau's (PHB) developer.
+families who have previously experienced homelessness.
+Construction is expected to be complete in April 2024.
+HYL received its Certificate of Occupancy in June 2024 and Initially after the bond was passed, Home Forward acted as the Portland House Bureau's (PHB) developer.
 Since then, we have moved on to developing a site purchased by PHB, located at SE 30th and Powell.
 Home Forward closed on the financing in November 2021 and started construction immediately afterwards.
 The site includes 206 units of affordable housing.
 Fifty units will have Project Based Vouchers (PBVs) and will be designated as Permanent Supportive Housing for families who have previously experienced homelessness.
-Lease-up will begin in March of 2024.
+Lease-up will begin in March of 2024. began its lease-up the following month.

-Metro Regional GO Bond: Voters in the three-county area (including Multnomah County which is served by Home Forward) approved an affordable housing bond in November 2018.
-The Metro GO Bond plans to create 3,900 affordable units with 1,600 of these homes deeply affordable to households at or below 30% AMI.
+Metro Regional GO-Housing Bond: Voters in the three-county area (including Multnomah County which is served by Home Forward) approved an affordable housing bond in November 2018.
+The Metro GO-Regional Housing Bond plans aims to create 3,900 affordable units with 1,600 of these homes deeply affordable to households at or below 30% AMI.
 Half of the homes created will have two or more bedrooms to ensure access by families.
+Home Forward has committed over 100 HCVs to this effort to ensure deep affordability for housing in Multnomah County using Metro Bond proceeds.